-10. Early Morning Restriction Orders (EMRO)
+- (x) the power of the police, other responsible authorities or a local resident or business to seek a review of the licence or certificate in question. - 6.7.5 The Council will also address the issue of crime and disorder through the SoSafe Community Safety Partnership in line with strategic objectives for crime and disorder reduction within the district.
+The success of these measures in reducing nuisance and disorder will be subject to ongoing review. - 6.7.6 Any decision to carry out a cumulative impact assessment would require a public consultation.
+The Licensing Authority has no plans to carry out such an assessment at the time of writing this policy. - 6.8 Early Morning Restriction Orders (EMRO) - 6.8.1 The ability to implement an EMRO is a power conferred on licensing authorities by the Police Reform and Social Responsibility Act 2011.
+An EMRO would enable the Licensing Authority to restrict the sale of alcohol in the whole, or in part, of the district between midnight and 06:00hrs on all or some days. - 6.8.2 The Licensing Authority could consider making an EMRO in relation to problem areas if it had evidence that the order is appropriate for the promotion of the licensing objectives. - 6.8.3 It is important to be aware that the restriction would only relate to the sale or supply of alcohol and would have no effect on regulated entertainment. - 6.8.4 The Licensing Authority is of the view that an EMRO is a power that should be used sparingly due to the potential impact on the night-time economy.
+There are many other powers available under the Act to address specific problem premises and the police have a number of powers for dealing with disorder under other legislation. - 6.8.5 An EMRO is most appropriate for situations where the use of other powers has been unsuccessful or where the problem is so significant that only an EMRO would offer a viable solution.

-- 10.1 The ability to implement an EMRO is a power conferred on licensing authorities by the Police Reform and Social Responsibility Act 2011.
-An EMRO would enable the Licensing Authority to restrict the sale of alcohol in the whole, or in part, of the district between midnight and 06:00hrs on all or some days. - 10.2 The Licensing Authority could consider making an EMRO in relation to problem areas if it had evidence that the order is appropriate for the promotion of the licensing objectives.
+6.8.6 Any decision to implement an EMRO would require a public consultation.

-- 10.3 It is important to be aware that the restriction would only relate to the sale or supply of alcohol and would have no effect on regulated entertainment. - 10.4 The Licensing Authority is of the view that an EMRO is a power that should be used sparingly due to the potential impact on the night-time economy.
-There are many other powers available under the Act to address specific problem premises and the police have a number of powers for dealing with disorder under other legislation. - 10.5 An EMRO is most appropriate for situations where the use of other powers has been unsuccessful or where the problem is so significant that only an EMRO would offer a viable solution. - 10.6 Any decision to implement an EMRO would require a public consultation.
 The Licensing Authority has no plans to implement any EMROs at the time of writing this policy.

-11. Late Night Levy
+6.9 Late Night Levy